How to Choose the Best Vocal Mics for Church Worship

 Worship leaders have a mission to create an environment where every congregation member feels comfortable lifting their voice in praise.
 For Houses of Worship, singing is much more than just the physical act of making noise with one’s vocal cords.
-It’s a critical part of the service to get their congregants in the mood to receive the message.
+Ministry songs are a critical part of the service to get their congregants in the mood to receive the message.

 It’s currently rare for vocalists, particularly those who sing in Houses for Worship, to lead songs without the aid of a microphone.
-When you add on the added pressure to broadcast your worship service via streaming platforms remotely, vocalists are using microphones more than ever to ensure their audience can clearly hear the songs from any location.
+When you add on the added pressure to broadcast your worship service remotely via streaming platforms, worship vocalists use microphones more than ever to ensure their audience can clearly hear the songs from any location.

-A question that comes up repeatedly for Houses of Worship is figuring out which handheld microphones are best suited for their various Worship teams.
+A question that arises repeatedly for Houses of Worship is figuring out which handheld microphones are best suited for praise vocals.
 The options can seem endless.

 Each microphone made today has what is known as a polar pattern, but what exactly is this?
 Though it may sound a little complicated, a polar pattern describes a microphone’s inherent directionality.
 In more specific terms, polar patterns refer to the sensitivity of any given microphone to sounds arriving from different angles to its central axis.

 Omnidirectional Mics can pick up sound equally from all directions and accept sound from anywhere in the 360-degree sphere around the capsule.
 These types of mics have an open and natural sound, and they’re used frequently in the studio when the engineer wants to include the sound of the room in the recording.